Kendra Norman-Bellamy: Biography

-Kendra has appeared in a number of televised programs, including featured appearances on Atlanta LIVE (WATC TV 57's flagship program) and on BET's Lift Every Voice, where she was interviewed by the show's creator and former host, Gerard Henry.

-She is a member of the Iota Phi Lambda sorority, and both she and her husband are ordained ministers.
-Together, they serve as Co-pastors of Deliverance Revival Church in central Georgia.

-Previously writing under the name of Kendra Norman-Bellamy, she began officially writing under the name of Kendra Norman in 2013.
+Previously writing under the pen name Kendra Norman-Bellamy, she began officially writing as Kendra Norman in 2013.

 Career

-In addition to her own writing, Kendra is the founder and Creative Director of Royalty Publications LLC (formerly KNB Publications), an independent self-publishing house that produces the works of up-and-coming writers of Christian-based fiction, nonfiction, and poetry.
-She is also the visionary of The I.S.L.A.N.D.
-Movement, a motivational ministry whose name is an acronym for "I Shall Live And Not Die."
-Lastly, she is the creator and host of Royal Pen Network, a bi-weekly Internet radio show that showcases artists who use their gifts and talents to create motivational, inspirational, and/or educational materials.
+Kendra is the founder and creative director of Royalty Publications LLC (formerly KNB Publications), an independent self-publishing house that produces the works of writers of Christian-based fiction, nonfiction, and poetry.
+She is the creator and host of "The W.A.R.
+Cry", a gospel radio show that airs each weekend on Highest Praise Radio.

 She self-published her debut novel, For Love & Grace in 2002.
 The book was re-released in 2004 through BET Books.

 Kendra gained national bestseller status when her third release, Crossing Jhordan's River (Moody Publishers/May 2005), peaked at #1 on Essence magazine's best sellers list for paperback fiction.

 The majority of her works have been produced through three large book publishers: Moody Publishers (Lift Every Voice imprint), Kimani Press (New Spirit imprint), and Urban Books (Urban Christian imprint).

-In 2020, Kendra became the first African American to hold the position of Managing Editor for Houston Home Journal newspaper in its 150-year history.
-In 2022, she stepped away from her corporate job and created her own faith-based newspaper, which is distributed nationally.
-The mission of The Royal Trumpet is to deliver inspiration, motivation, education and the good news of Jesus Christ to people across the world.
+In 2020, Kendra became the first African American to be managing editor for Houston Home Journal newspaper in its 150-year history.
+In 2022, she left her corporate job and created an independent faith-based digital newspaper, The Royal Trumpet.